chunyicy/todoManagementApp/README.md

 -	Build Register REST API
 -	Build Login REST API
 -	Exception Handling - Create Custom Exception to deal with errors and exceptions
 -	Implement GlobalExceptionHandler to handle exceptions globally and to centralize exception handling
+-	Implement method-level security using role-based authorization, protecting REST APIs from unauthroized access based on user roles
+-	Implementing database authentication involves setting up Spring Security to authenticate users against a database rather than using in-memory authentication
 -	Secure REST APIs using JWT (JSON Web Token)
+-	Configure Spring Security to use JWT for authentication and authorization

 <br/>